-(2) A person who downloads a security recording made by an approved taxi security camera system fitted in a taxi mus keep a record of the following- (a) the VIN of the taxi from which the security recording is made; (b) the date, time and location at which the security recording is downloaded; (c) the person's name; (d) the reason for downloading the security recording; (e) the name and contact details of- (i) the person asking for the security recording to be downloaded; and (ii) the person, if any, to whom the security recording is to be given; (f) the date, time and filename of the security recording.
-Maximum penalty-80 penalty units.
+- (2) A person who downloads a security recording made by an approved taxi security camera system fitted in a taxi must keep a record of the following- - (a) the VIN of the taxi from which the security recording is made; - (b) the date, time and location at which the security recording is downloaded; - (c) the person's name; - (d) the reason for downloading the security recording; - (e) the name and contact details of- - (i) the person asking for the security recording to be downloaded; and - (ii) the person, if any, to whom the security recording is to be given; - (f) the date, time and filename of the security recording.

 (3) A person who makes a record under subsection (2) must give a copy of the record to the chief executive within 1 working day after downloading the security recording.

-Maximum penalty-80 penalty units.
-(4) In this section- give includes send by mail, facsimile or email.
-VIN has the meaning given by the Transport Operation.
-(Road Use Management-Vehicle Registration) Regulation 2010. curity safeguards to be taken to protect against authorised use of security recording relevant person, for a security recording made by an approved taxi security camera system fitted in a taxi, means-
+give includes send by mail, facsimile or email.

+VIN has the meaning given by the Transport Operations (Road Use Management-Vehicle Registration) Regulation 2010.

+92 Security safeguards to be taken to protect against unauthorised use of security recording relevant person, for a security recording made by an approved taxi security camera system fitted in a taxi, means-
-(1) A relevant person must take all security safeguards, that are reasonable in the circumstances for the person to take, to ensure that a security recording made by an approved taxi security camera system fitted in a taxi is protected against-

-- (a) misplacement; or - (b) downloading, disclosure or other use other than for an authorised purpose.
+- (1) A relevant person must take all security safeguards, that are reasonable in the circumstances for the person to take, to ensure that a security recording made by an approved taxi security camera system fitted in a taxi is protected against- - (a) misplacement; or - (b) downloading, disclosure or other use other than for an authorised purpose.